cculianu/bch-functions/readme.md

 The existing cumulative stack and altstack depth limit (A.K.A. `MAX_STACK_SIZE`; 1000 items) is modified to incorporate `Defined Function Count`: the sum of stack depth, alternate stack depth, and `Defined Function Count` must be less than `1000`.

+#### Stack Data Item Executable Bit

+A new concept is introduced: the stack data item excutable bit.
+The intent behind this bit is to track the provenance of stack data items such that only immediately pushed data items or their copies can ever be used in conjunction with `OP_DEFINE`, and other data items that are the results of some computation (such as `OP_CAT`) cannot.
+This mechanism thus prevents "code that writes code" scenarios.

+- This bit is always set to `1` for data items resulting from a push opcode, which are the following opcodes:  `OP_0`, `OP_1` through `OP_16`, `OP_1NEGATE`, direct data push <= 75 bytes, `OP_PUSHDATA1`, `OP_PUSHDATA2`, or `OP_PUSHDATA4`
+- This bit is *inherited* when copying stack items around.
+So the bit is the same for the newly created copy as it was for the original for opcodes that *copy items*, which are the following opcodes: `OP_TOALTSTACK`, `OP_FROMALTSTACK`, `OP_2DUP`, `OP_3DUP`, `OP_2ROT`, `OP_2SWAP`, `OP_IFDUP`, `OP_DUP`, `OP_OVER`, `OP_PICK`, `OP_ROLL`, `OP_ROT`, `OP_SWAP`, `OP_TUCK`.
+- For all other opcodes (including introspection opcodes such as `OP_UTXOBYTECODE`), newly-created stack items that result from that opcode always have the executable bit set to `0`.

+This flag is checked when an `OP_DEFINE` is encountered by the virtual machine, and only stack data items that have the executable bit set to `1` may be added to the [function table](#function-table).
+If the data item given to `OP_DEFINE` has this bit set to `0`, then the evaluation fails.

+By preventing "code that writes code", it is intended that this mechanism will constrain scripts that make use of functions to be more easily amenable to static analysis.

+This executable bit mechanism (and thus the restriction on what types of data items can be given to `OP_DEFINE`) may be removed in a future Bitcoin Cash network upgrade in order to explicitly allow for "code that writes code".

 ##### Notice of Possible Future Expansion

 While unusual, it is possible to design pre-signed transactions, contract systems, and protocols which rely on the rejection of otherwise-valid transactions made invalid only by specifically exceeding one or more current VM limits.
 This proposal interprets such failure-reliant constructions as intentional – the constructions are designed to fail unless/until a possible future network upgrade in which such limits are increased, e.g. upgrade-activation futures contracts.
 Contract authors are advised that future upgrades may raise VM limits by increasing [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth), or otherwise.
 See [Limits CHIP Rationale: Inclusion of "Notice of Possible Future Expansion"](https://github.com/bitjson/bch-vm-limits/blob/master/rationale.md#inclusion-of-notice-of-possible-future-expansion).